Share this publication

 Recife and Olinda Carnival Tips

 - Keep your valuables in a safe place as pickpocketing can happen!
 Anything really valuable like your passport, jewellery and even your credit cards, we recommend leaving back in your hotel.
 Just bring out some cash and an old cell phone if you need one because losing your new iPhone will be a bummer.
-We recommend using a travel money belt or something similar that keeps your belongings safe and hidden like this one here.
+We recommend using a travel money belt or something similar that keeps your belongings safe and hidden like a fanny pack or something, check some out on Amazon.

 - No need to anticipate the purchase of the tickets to the Carnival celebrations as you can easily acquire tickets once you arrive, from local agents or your hotel